ruairidhflint/ruairidhflint/README.md

 # Hello, I am Rory. 👋.

-I'm a Software Engineer who loves to learn, build new projects and avoid making coffee part of personality.
+I'm a Software Engineer who loves to learn, build and write.
+I'm trying and failing to avoid coffee being a constituent part of my personality.
 Currently working as a senior developer/development lead at CP+R.

 ## Find me around the web 🌎:
 - Chatting away/Reposting interesting stuff <a href="https://www.twitter.com/mrroryflint">Twitter</a>💬